Sleep deprivation is a fascinating topic, spawning a wide range of research and experimentation over the years.

 Scientists noted that his brainwaves appeared to mirror what would usually be the 90 minute REM sleep cycle, which is when we dream most.

 Dreaming while awake

 He was hallucinating during those specific periods, so they hypothesized that he was seeing dream imagery whilst awake.

 Despite struggling to keep a grip on reality, he managed to finish the experiment.
 He then slept for 13 hours, after which he reported that he had recovered well.

 His family and friends disagreed, however, saying he was a changed man and still suffering the effects of his experiment.
-Not long after, he got divorced, lost his job and eventually became a travelling salesman.
+Not long after, he got divorced, lost his job, and eventually became a traveling salesman.